Last Updated on

 2. Avoid Packaged and Processed Foods

 Packaged products contain table salt in excessive amounts.
 Salt only aggravates the condition of swollen feet during pregnancy.
 So, avoid them to maintain your electrolyte balance.
+(Extra salt needs to be avoided if swelling is there… but do not cut it completely as your body need salt).

 3. Add Magnesium to Your Diet